mdave96/Object-recognition-with-Bag-of-Words/README.md

-# Object-recognition-with-Bag-of-Words
+# Scene-recognition-with-Bag-of-Words
-A Bag of words (visual words - features) approach to object recognition on a subset of CalTech-101 database.
+A Bag of words (visual words - features) approach to scene recognition on a subset of CalTech-101 database.